-So, we propose to jointly generate different model versions and compressed data versions and schedule the input samples under different compression levels to different model servers.
-As such scheduling is based on the accuracy and latency profiling above, it can satisfy diverse requirements in use cases, with different accuracy and latency requirements, i.e., different accuracy + latency combinations, with minimized model serving costs.
-In practical immersive multimedia applications, the deep learning models of different versions can be deployed across geo-distributed edge devices so as to receive inference queries accordingly.
+Therefore we propose jointly generating different model versions and compressed data versions and scheduling the input samples under different compression levels to different model servers.
+As such scheduling is based on the accuracy and latency profiling described, it can satisfy diverse requirements in use cases, with different accuracy and latency requirements, i.e., different accuracy plus latency combinations, with minimized model serving costs.
+In practical immersive multimedia applications, the DL models of different versions can be deployed across geodistributed edge devices so as to receive inference queries accordingly.
 In particular, we formulate the compressed model deployment and input data sample scheduling as an optimization program to minimize the overall costs.

-Joint multi-version model deployment and input data compression and scheduling allow deep learning inference to power edge infrastructure to support immersive multimedia applications.
-Next, we present how such edge intelligence is able to improve multimedia content replication/caching and learning-based rate adaptation, and viewport prediction in 360-degree video streaming.
+Joint multiversion model deployment and input data compression and scheduling allow DL inference to power edge infrastructure to support immersive multimedia applications.
+Next, we present how such edge intelligence is able to improve multimedia content replication/caching and learning-based rate adaptation as well as viewport prediction in 360° video streaming.